Fourier transform: Inversion

 for any b > a, where F(s) is the Laplace transform of f(t).

-The hypotheses can be weakened, as in the results of Carleson and Hunt, to f(t) e^{−at} being L^{1}, provided that f be of bounded variation in a closed neighborhood of t (cf. Dini test), the value of f at t be taken to be the arithmetic mean of the left and right limits, and that the integrals be taken in the sense of Cauchy principal values.
+The hypotheses can be weakened, as in standard Fourier inversion results, to f(t) e^{−at} being L^{1}, provided that f be of bounded variation in a closed neighborhood of t (cf. Dini test), the value of f at t be taken to be the arithmetic mean of the left and right limits, and that the integrals be taken in the sense of Cauchy principal values.

 L^{2} versions of these inversion formulas are also available.

 Fourier transform on Euclidean space

 The Fourier transform can be defined in any arbitrary number of dimensions n.
 As with the one-dimensional case, there are many conventions.
 For an integrable function f(x), this article takes the definition: